Kinshasa

 Places of worship

 Among the places of worship, which are predominantly Christian churches and temples: Roman Catholic Archdiocese of Kinshasa (Catholic Church), Kimbanguist Church, Baptist Community of Congo (Baptist World Alliance), Baptist Community of the Congo River (Baptist World Alliance), The Salvation Army, Assemblies of God, Province of the Anglican Church of the Congo (Anglican Communion), The Church of Jesus Christ of Latter-day Saints which has a temple and over 100 congregations in Kinshasa, Presbyterian Community in Congo (World Communion of Reformed Churches).
 There are also Muslim mosques.
-A Baha'i House of Worship is construction.
+A Baha'i House of Worship is in construction.
 A Jewish synagogue, operated by the Chabad world movement, exists.[3]

 Media